Table of contents

 • Any three members together reaching 75% ownership must guarantee.

-• The lowest credit score among the guarantors determines loan terms.
+• The lowest or highest credit score among the guarantors determines loan terms (depends on lender and loan program)

 Key takeaway: